ef15c/oberon_stm32f4/README.md

 A new example including a bootloader and code in RAM feature has been added (bootloader and sDiary).

+This toolchain is also available on GNU/Linux amd64 [here](https://github.com/ef15c/omsp).
 ## Hardware
 The base board PCB can be ordered [here](https://www.pcbway.com/project/shareproject/Oberon_STM32F429I_DISCO_station_af64426e.html)
 ## Previous releases